Sentdex/socialsentiment/README.md

 - The interactive search is cool, but also does a search in the database per-character.
 It would be nice if it didn't search per key-press.
 Not sure I want a search button, I like the streamlined interactivity, but maybe wait 0.2 seconds or something without any new keypresses to perform the search?
 Something like that might help with speeds.
 I really do not know the best option here, I just know this isn't idea.
 - Other manipulations or ideas for interactivity?
 Feel free to show them in a PR.

+## Credits

+The speed of the application, especially with a database with 10's of millions of records is thanks entirely to [Daniel Kukiela](https://github.com/daniel-kukiela/) who helped us to convert from regular sqlite to using fts, helping with the queries, new database structure, caching, and more.